The Measurer Trap: Manager Mode Was Half Right

 This isn't one CEO

 Prince's argument lands harder because it isn't unusual.
 The Korn Ferry Workforce 2025 study found that 41% of employees say their organisation has already slashed management layers, and 37% report feeling directionless without their old managers.
 Gartner predicted in late 2024 that by 2026, 20% of organisations would use AI to eliminate more than half their middle management.
-Their May 2026 follow-up added a cautionary note that the cuts often don't deliver ROI — but the cuts happened anyway.
+Their May 2026 follow-up added a cautionary note that the cuts often don't deliver ROI — the same gap between the honest 1.2× productivity number and the 10× promise — but the cuts happened anyway.

 Anthropic's Dario Amodei made the most-quoted version of the argument in May 2025, warning that AI could "wipe out half of all entry-level white-collar jobs" within one to five years.
 Amodei softened the language considerably by mid-2026, but the early-career version of the measurer trap — the analyst slot, the associate slot, the junior management consultant slot — is exactly the role he was naming.